 I have no idea how a movie like Kin gets made, let alone how movie studios convinced the stars they get to pop up out of nowhere to be in this mess.
 Go ahead and waste my money.
 But please, don’t waste my time.

-The story of Kin goes like this: Jimmy (Sing Street’s Jack Reynor, looking for a new agent about now) gets out of prison, and comes home to his father, Hal (Dennis Quaid, cashing in a paycheck) and his adoptive brother, Elijah (Myles Truitt).
+The story of Kin goes like this: Jimmy (Sing Street’s Jack Reynor, looking for a new agent about now) gets out of prison and comes home to his father, Hal (Dennis Quaid, cashing in a paycheck), and his adoptive brother, Elijah (Myles Truitt).
 Jimmy must pay back $60,000 to a gangster named Taylor Balik (an over-the-top James Franco) who offered protection for him in prison.
 Hal refuses to help, Jimmy leads Taylor and company to steal money from his father’s business, and then some unfortunate events unfold.

 For the life of me, I have no idea how a movie like Kin gets made, let alone how movie studios convinced the stars they get to pop up out of nowhere to be in this mess.
-The script is so utterly pointless and offers little to no probative value, other than to set up a franchise without a care or a thought into the current movie they were making.
-There is a scene so over the top by James Franco’s Taylor when overtaking a police station that I was questioning what type of background deal he made that obligated him to act in this movie.
+The script is so utterly pointless and offers little to no probative value other than to set up a franchise without a care or a thought into the current movie they were making.
+There is a scene so over the top by James Franco’s Taylor when overtaking a police station that I questioned what type of background deal he made that obligated him to act in this movie.

 The only thing that comforts me is that Lionsgate paid 30 million dollars for Kin after TIFF last year.
 At least everyone involved, including the studio, will walk away scathed, just like the consumer.
 Go ahead and waste my money; that is a risk when you buy a movie ticket.
 But please, don’t waste my time.